“Let’s make law of attraction detox centers around the country…we’re almost at that point.”

 Take some time to evaluate some of the beliefs you have around manifesting and spirituality and see if they are too rigid to be healthy for you right now.
 For example, if you hold the manifestation belief that “thoughts become things” and it contributes to feeling anxious and policing all of your thoughts, you could consider altering the belief to thoughts are just thoughts and my heart’s intentions become things.

 Hopefully, you’ll soon discover that loosening your grip on manifesting and allowing flow and emotional vitality back into your life is possible.
-Once you start to feel better, try not to reinstate a strict agenda.
-Be open and flexible as you pursue your dreams with peace and presence.
+Once you start to feel better, try to stay open, flexible, and detached from the outcome.
 Most importantly, remember to take occasional mental health breaks rather than give up on your dreams prematurely.

 I’d love to hear from you.
 Do you stop to take a break from manifesting when you need to?